brendangregg/perf-tools/README.md

 - misc/__perf-stat-hist__: power-of aggregations for tracepoint variables

+## Prerequisites

+Some tools use perf_events, some ftrace.
+See the top of the tool script to see which.
+Both of these are in Linux kernel source.

+- ftrace: FTRACE configured in the kernel.
+- perf_events: requires the "perf" command to be installed.
+This is in the linux-tools-common package, or can be built under tools/perf in the kernel source.
+See (perf_events prerequisites)[http://www.brendangregg.com/perf.html#Prerequisites] for more details.

 ## About These Tools

 perf_events is evolving.
 This collection began developent on Linux 3.16, where perf_events lacks certain programmatic capabilities (eg, custom in-kernel aggregations).
 It's possible these will be added in a forthcoming kernel release.
 Until then, many of these tools employ workarounds, tricks, and hacks in order to work.
 This includes passing event data to user space for post-processing, which costs much higher overhead than in-kernel aggregations.